-Mr. Brown stands in the foremost ranks of the advanced Christian thought of the day.
-He has already given up as utterly untenable the doctrine of eternal torments-believing not in the destruction of sinners, but of sin.
-He has now spoken on the Resurrection and questions connected therewith, and it is pleasing to find that his conclusions are almost, if not quite, similar to those held by many intelligent spiritualists-in fact, there is very little in the entire sermon to which exception could be taken, and if space permitted, the whole discourse would be well worthy of a place in these pages.
-The italics in the extracts are my own.
+Mr Brown stands in the foremost ranks of the advanced Christian thought of the day.
+He has already given up as utterly untenable the doctrine of stemal torments -believing not in the destruction of sinners, but of sin.
+He has now spoken on the Resurrection and questions connected therewith, and it is pleasing to find that his conclusions are almost, if not quite, similar to those held by many intelligent sign of the direction of the current of modern thought, to note how many of the most prominent preachers of every denomination have given up as utterly untenable and incredible the former, and as regards the latter doctrine, not a few are now boldly proclaiming the spiritual nature of the resurrection in contradistinction to the theory of a physical rehabilitation after death.